 - First Anime Appearance: Chihayafuru Ep.
 1 – “Now the Flower Blooms” (2011)

 The Portuguese first introduced card games to Japan in the 1700s.
 From these humble beginnings, it is difficult to imagine that the overture would result in the creation of a beautiful educational resource and trick-taking card sport.
 The world of karuta serves as inspiration for the josei series Chihayafuru’s protagonist, Chihaya Ayase.

 Chihaya Ayase embodies both the good and bad traits one often sees listed for Gemini personality traits.
 Her desirable Gemini attributes include adaptability, curiosity, and intelligence.
 While on the other side, she can be a bit unreliable.
 These personality traits serve to connect anime fans to the protagonist’s growth.
-The result of which is that fans see Chihaya Ayase as one of June’s top ten characters.
+The result of which is that fans see Chihaya Ayase as one of the top anime characters born in June.

 9. Shōko Nishimiya

 - First Anime Appearance: Koe no Katachi (2016)

 What do Komugi (Hunter x Hunter), Ayase Shiromiya (Guilty Crown), and Yukimura Seichi (Prince of Tennis) all have in common?
 These characters blossom in the face of personal challenges and societal expectations.
 This similar narrative arc applies to our ninth anime character born in June, Shōko Nishimiya.